 Samsung Galaxy S4 vs HTC One – build

 This particular part of the battle is an easy fight.
 In the one corner, you have the HTC One's rather wonderful aluminium body, which feels reassuringly strong, smooth and svelte thanks to relatively slim proportions.
 Somehow it looks a little industrial and retro from the front, which we love.
-You'll be proud to show this device to friends and find any reason to pick it up.
+You will be proud to show this device to friends.

-In the Samsung corner, you get the polycarbonate plastic the Galaxy S3 was encased in with a metal band around the sides.
-Regardless of the technical name, it feels cheaper in the hand but it does at least mean the weight of the device is pretty low, which is a good idea for a 5in device.
+In the Samsung corner, you get a the polycarbonate plastic the Galaxy S3 was encased in.
+Regardless of the technical name, it feels cheaper in the hand but it does at least mean the weight of the device is kept relatively low, which is probably a good idea when the display is as large as it is.
 In the S4's defence, it does do a splendid job of housing a gigantic display so you won't need to stitch on a clown pocket.
-And the removable back cover means a swappable battery.

 Samsung Galaxy S4 vs HTC One – power

 If looks are largely irrelevant, the Samsung is going to impress you.
 You don't get a dual-core processor, or even a quad one ─ try an eight-core Samsung Exynos 1.6GHz monster comprised two quad core processors, 2GB of RAM and a powerVR SGX 544 graphics chip that will make Angry Birds and other mobile games run incredibly smoothly.
 Suffice to say, Samsung has once again set the pace for just how much power you can get into a phone, although the jury's out on whether all that power is noticeable or even needed.